-Managers Need To Give Useful Feedback
+Managers Need to Give Useful Feedback

 We all need feedback-it is essential for our development.
 As a managerial tool, it not only helps employees to recognize what they need to do differently, but it also reinforces what they are already doing well.
-Managers, both new and experienced, sometimes don't provide as much-or as useful-feedback as they should.
+Managers, both in-person or virtually, sometimes don't provide as much-or as useful-feedback as they should.